benjaminion/upgrading-ethereum-book/src/book.md

 I_S = \frac{W_y}{32 \cdot W_{\Sigma}}NB
 $$

-The per-epoch rewards is thirty-two times this.
+The per-epoch reward is thirty-two times this.
 The maximum reward for the proposer in respect of sync aggregates:

 $$
 I_{S_P} = \frac{W_p}{W_{\Sigma} - W_p}I_S